-16 The Conflicts of Interest Protocol: Loans or grants to businesses sets out the process which the LEP and the Combined Authority follow to demonstrate that applications from businesses for loans or grants are dealt with in an impartial, fair and transparent way, including where they are considered by officers.
+17 The Conflicts of Interest Protocol: Loans or grants to businesses sets out the process to follow to demonstrate that applications from businesses for loans or grants are dealt with in an impartial, fair and transparent way, including where they are considered by officers.
 It provides an additional safeguard to minimise the risk of reputational damage from any perception of undue influence.
 The process requires additional scrutiny of any application where a potential conflict of interest arises.